muratck86/BTK-BookStore-ZComert/Readme.md

 # Filtering
 - In the Entities project add properties to BookParameters class
 - In the Exceptions folder, make BadRequestException abstract and create two sub-classes of this class.
 Refactor the ExceptionMiddlewareExtensions class in the WebApi/Extensions folder accordingly.
+- In the Repositories project add BookRepositoriesExtensions class
+- In the BookRepository refactor the method using the Extension method.